aquynh/unidos/README.md

 UniDOS is an emulator to run Microsoft DOS executables.

-Built on top of [Unicorn engine](http://www.unicorn-engine.org), so UniDOS should be able to work wherever Unicorn works.
+Built on top of [Unicorn engine](http://www.unicorn-engine.org), UniDOS should be able to work wherever Unicorn works.

 Compilation